 The over-voltage function monitors the output voltage by FB pin.
-When the FB voltage increases over 125% of the reference voltage due to the high-side MOSFET failure or for other reasons, the over-voltage protection comparator designed with a 1.5μ s noise filter will force the low-side MOSFET gate driver fully turn on and latch high.
+When the FB voltage increases over 125% of the reference voltage due to the high-side MOSFET failure or for other reasons, the over-voltage protection comparator designed with a 1.5μs noise filter will force the low-side MOSFET gate driver fully turn on and latch high.
 This action actively pulls down the output voltage.
+In the meantime, the output voltage is also pulled low by internal discharge transistor.